bidyashish/bidyashish.com/content/hero/index.md

 buttonText: 'Contact'
 ---

-I'm a UI Developer, specializing in building websites, applications, and everything in between.
+I'm a Software Developer, specializing in building websites, applications, and everything in between.